 - Direct discrimination.
-This is where you are treated less favourably because of your age.
-For example your employer may think that, because of your age, you are not suitable for promotional opportunities; or select you for redundancy over your colleagues.
+For example, if you you are treated less favourably because of your age.
+For example your employer may think that, because of your age, you are not suitable for promotional opportunities.

 - Indirect discrimination.
 This is where your employer operates a rule, procedure or practice that significantly affects you because of your age.
 For instance, a rule that only employees with over twenty years experience are eligible for a bonus would potentially discriminate against younger employees.

 - Victimisation.
 This is where you are victimised because you have raised an issue of age discrimination to your employer or to the Employment Tribunal.
-For example if you complained to your employer that you had been bullied by a colleague because of your age and, as a consequence your employer dismisses or demotes you.
+For example if you complained to your employer that you had been bullied by a colleague because of your age.
+As a consequence your employer dismisses or demotes you.

 Who do I claim against?